ENIGMA2O5/discord-nitro-generator/readme.md

 run main.py

-# im not responsible for how you use this application it's for educational purposes only!
+# I'm not responsible for how you use this application it's for educational purposes only!